uswds/uswds-site/_components/form-controls/12-time-picker.md

   <div id="time-picker-docs" aria-hidden="false" class="usa-accordion__content site-component-usage">
     <h4>When to use the time picker component</h4>
     <ul class="usa-content-list">
-      <li><strong>Scheduling.</strong> Use the time picker to schedule a time from common, consistent increments, such as planning a meeting time from 30-minute blocks.</li>
+      <li><strong>Scheduling.</strong> Use the time picker to schedule a time from common, consistent increments, such as planning a meeting time in 30-minute blocks.</li>
     </ul>
     <h4>When to consider something else</h4>
     <ul class="usa-content-list">